The number of credit hours required for graduation is 90.

 Negotiation is a course in conflict prevention and resolution, designed to acquaint the student with the processes, and theories, surrounding conflicting human interactions, particularly in the legal world.
 The theories of integrative and distributive bargaining are explored, as are the interpersonal skills, including communication skills, that will aid the student in better satisfying their interests in any negotiation setting, whether interpersonal, legal or otherwise.
 Gender and cultural differences are reviewed, as are the dynamics of large group conflict resolution and the use of agents and intermediaries in negotiations.
 The ethics of negotiation are emphasized, along with the need for a mature approach to conflict resolution.

-Oil and Gas (3 credits)
+Oil and Gas (2 or 3 credits)

 This course is the study of the law governing interests in oil and gas, with an emphasis on Texas law.
 Topics explored include the nature of interests in oil and gas; oil and gas leases; lease covenants, express and implied; title and conveyancing problems; transfers; and pooling and unitization.